pettni/smooth_feedback/README.md

 auto [u, code] = mpc(t, x);
 ```

-### Active Set Invariance
+### Active Set Invariance Filtering (ASIF)

+* Minimally invasive filtering of a control input in order to enforce state constraints.
+The bus in the video above is using an ASIF that avoids the red cylinder.
 * Automatic differentiation of nonlinear continuous dynamics and constraints
-* Minimally invasive filtering of a control input in order to enforce state constraints
 * Theory (non-Lie group case) is described in e.g. [Thomas Gurriet's Ph.D. thesis](https://thesis.library.caltech.edu/13771/1/My_Thesis.pdf)

 **Example**: Safety filtering on `dyn` defined above.